RichardBradley/liquibase.github.com/tutorial-using-oracle.md

 </ul>

 <p>
-Both objects are of the “replaceable” type, i.e. a new version can simply replace an older version.
+Both objects are of the "replaceable" type, i.e. a new version can simply replace an older version.
 The files will therefore go into the <code>latest</code> directory.
 Create/update the following files:
 </p>

 <p>